cryptimeleon/craco/README.md

 Craco implements interfaces and test classes for basic cryptographic primitives such as commitment schemes, encryption schemes, and more.

-We also implement a number of such schemes.

 ### Implemented Schemes
-The constructions provided are:
+The constructions we implement are:

 * **Accumulators**:
     * Nguyen's dynamic accumulator [Ngu05]